xenial-io/Xenial.Blog/_drafts/2019-03-26-how-to-precache-an-xaf-winforms-application.md

 ### Fair comparison

 In my current example I'm using EF & XPO in one application.
 Most apps will use one or the other, so to be fair, and realistic, I'll replayed the benchmarks I've done earlier with different version of the app.
 With XPO only, EF only and mixed mode.
+But thats for the next post!

+### Recap

+It wasn't that hard to get this stuff working, until APPX wasn't cooperating.
+I think it's hiding to much from the developer.
+There isn't very good documentation out there yet.
+If it works, it's really awesome, but man, if not you're doomed :D.
+Please make sure you look into the [pull requests](//github.com/biohazard999/how-to-precache-an-xaf-winforms-application/pulls?q=is%3Apr+is%3Aclosed), for an start to finish reference implementation.
+I want to look into packing them into a separate nuget, so it's easier to consume, but for now I think this should work.

+Happy pre caching!